Steve-O sentenced to 30 days in jail for anti-SeaWorld stunt

-LOS ANGELES, Oct 7 (Reuters) - Stephen “Steve-O” Glover, stunt-performing star of the “Jackass” movies, pleaded no contest on Wednesday to charges he illegally climbed a Los Angeles construction crane and set off fireworks to protest against SeaWorld, prosecutors said.
+LOS ANGELES (Reuters) - Stephen “Steve-O” Glover, stunt-performing star of the “Jackass” movies, pleaded no contest on Wednesday to charges he illegally climbed a Los Angeles construction crane and set off fireworks to protest against SeaWorld, prosecutors said.

 A judge sentenced Steve-O, who posted video online of his Aug.
 9 stunt in Hollywood, to 30 days in jail and three years of probation, Frank Mateljan, spokesman for the Los Angeles City Attorney’s Office said in an email.